awfulwaffle77/ExamQuickAttendance/README.md

 #### Teacher
 *Note: The teacher already needs an account in the database, as creating an account is not available.
 Creating an account with a hashed password is done with [php_root/pages/signup.php](https://github.com/awfulwaffle77/ExamQuickAttendance/blob/master/php_root_final/pages/signup.php)*

 **1.** Teacher logs in on page [php_root/loginPage.php](https://github.com/awfulwaffle77/ExamQuickAttendance/blob/master/php_root_final/loginPage.php) and after verifying credentials he is redirected to [php_root/pages/logged.php](https://github.com/awfulwaffle77/ExamQuickAttendance/blob/master/php_root_final/pages/logged.php).

 **2.** Teaches uploads a table of students as a photo with 5 columns (id, NUME, PRENUME, PROBA, SALA).
-This photo is now available to all student on a dashboard page [php_root/dashboard.php](https://github.com/awfulwaffle77/ExamQuickAttendance/blob/master/php_root_final/dashboard.php)
+This photo is now available to all student on a dashboard page [php_root/dashboard.php](https://github.com/awfulwaffle77/ExamQuickAttendance/blob/master/php_root_final/dashboard.php).
+The photo is uploaded in a folder with the **username of the teacher's account** with the name given by the date and hour it is uploaded at.

+#### Verifier

+**1.** Verifier runs [listaStud.sh](https://github.com/awfulwaffle77/ExamQuickAttendance/blob/master/listaStud.sh) which copies the photo of the table from the specified folder to the current one (**__the name of the directory from where you are reading the table must be changed in the script__**).
+The name of the file is "tabel".

+**2.** Tesseract is run on the table and output is redirected to a file named lista_studenti.txt.
+*Note: lista_studenti.txt contains the names of the students that should be present at the exam*

+**3.** [face_recog.py](https://github.com/awfulwaffle77/ExamQuickAttendance/blob/master/face_recog.py) is run.
+This will check the directory given at the beginning of the script (named mainDir, which must be changed accordingly) for pictures of ID Cards of registered students.
+This script will create a file named *studenti_prezenti.txt* which updates when someone is recognized in front of the camera.
+Check the script for comments.
+*mainDir is the path of the directory that contains the pictures of known students.*

+*Note: studenti_prezenti.txt is a file that contains the name of the students that came in front of the camera and, compared with existing photos from their IDs, if matching, their names are written here.*

+**4.** [scriptGreen](https://github.com/awfulwaffle77/ExamQuickAttendance/edit/master/scriptGreen.cpp) is run.
+After reading *lista_studenti.txt* and storing its data in a struct named Student, it will first print the names of all the students that need to be present at the exam.
+Then it will then check the file *studenti_prezenti.txt* for names that are the same.
+If a name equality is found, then it will print over the existing content, the name that is found, in a distinct color.
+The checking is done once a second ```sleep(1)``` due to conflicts with the file(student_prezenti.txt) accessed by both this script and face_recog.py.

 ## Initalize stuff
 -> Need the database with proffesors